wwq5-code/EVE/README.md

-# CAP
+# EUV

-# CAP: Towards Verification of Machine Unlearning via Customized Adversarial Perturbation
+# EUV: Towards Efficient Unlearning Verification via Customized Perturbation
 ## Overview
-This repository is the official implementation of CAP, and the corresponding paper is under review.
+This repository is the official implementation of EUV, and the corresponding paper is under review.

 ## Prerequisites